 Judy Ewald has a Bachelor of Business Administration in accounting from Western Michigan University.
 She previously served on the Board and performed accounting work for a private foundation in Metro Detroit.
 She began her career after college working in accounting for the comptroller of a division of General Motors.
 Judy later became more focused on income tax work and has worked for several Certified Public Accountant firms serving accounting and tax clients.
 Judy has three adult sons that reside in Colorado and Washington D.C.
-She has recently relocated to Northern Michigan from the Metro Detroit area, and enjoys biking and swimming in her free time.
+She has recently relocated to northern Michigan from the Metro Detroit area and enjoys biking and swimming in her free time.

 Katy is a graduate from Grand Valley State University with a BS in Therapeutic Recreation.
-She has been working with people with disabilities and mental health disorders for nearly ten years within the community, hospital settings, homes, and school districts.
-Katy recently moved to Northern Michigan from Grand Rapids and is enjoying living outside of the city, and the many outdoor recreational opportunities available up here.
+She has been working with people with disabilities and mental health disorders for nearly ten years within the community, hospital settings, homes and school districts.
+Katy recently moved to northern Michigan from Grand Rapids and is enjoying living outside of the city and the many outdoor recreational opportunities available up here.
 She now works at Disability Network to coordinate and teach the LIFE program and is excited to continue advocating for people with disabilities and to work with youth.

 Cody received his Bachelor’s Degree in Psychology from Spring Arbor University in 2001.
 He has worked in various educational, religious and human services areas for the last 18 years.
 Cody makes his home in Gaylord with his wife and children.
 He enjoys spending time with his family, playing basketball, hunting and driving all over the state to watch his children in their activities.
-Cody is looking forward to facilitating the LIFE program and being a part of the DNNM team.
+Cody is looking forward to facilitating the LIFE program and being a part of the Disability Network team.

 George studied at Northwestern Michigan College.
 He has worked in the Human Services Field for 20 years.
 He started out working in a crisis center with people in a mental health crisis then worked assisting developing programs that provided recreational activities and employment opportunities for developmentally disabled adults.
-Then most recently was a Program Coordinator for Alternative Services Inc. and managed multiple adult foster care homes and programs for the past 7 years.
-George lives in Kalkaska with his wife and 3 daughters.
-Besides working with the L.I.F.E. program he also works part-time with children with Autism as a Behavioral Technician.
+Then most recently was a Program Coordinator for Alternative Services Inc. and managed multiple adult foster care homes and programs for the past seven years.
+George lives in Kalkaska with his wife and three daughters.
+Besides working with the LIFE program he also works part-time with children with Autism as a Behavioral Technician.
 George also does Reiki and enjoys hiking, kayaking and spending time with his family.

 Demarie received her Master’s in Social Work from Grand Valley University.
 Demarie has been advocating for people in the mental health systems for years.
 She is also involved with poverty issues in Leelanau County.
-Demarie enjoys her work at DNNM, working with people to help them remove barriers and live full lives in their communities.
+Demarie enjoys her work at Disability Network, working with people to help them remove barriers and live full lives in their communities.
 In her spare time, she teaches fiber arts and tends to her animals on her fiber farm.

-– Kevin is part of the No Wrong Door - Options Counselor Program, specializing in long term care outreach services to community facilities and hospitals.
+Independent Living Specialist - Options Counseling – Kevin is part of the No Wrong Door - Options Counselor Program, specializing in long term care outreach services to community facilities and hospitals.
 Kevin has been advocating for people with disabilities since 2008.
 He has worked with Centers for Independent Living in and out of Michigan.
 Kevin continues to be an active member of Food Research and Action Center (FRAC) working with local leaders to address food insecurities in communities.
 In his spare time, he enjoys most outdoor activities in all four seasons and travels.

-Jennifer received her Bachelor’s degree in Social Work from Ferris State University and joined the Disability Network team full time while completing her Ferris internship.
+Independent Living Resource Manager, Quality Assurance Manager – Jennifer received her Bachelor’s degree in Social Work from Ferris State University and joined the Disability Network team full time while completing her Ferris internship.
 Prior to her Social Work degree, Jennifer spent nearly 20 years in hospitality, customer service, team management and assisted with operational training.
 She moved from the northeast side of Michigan in 1999 and has made Traverse City her home after a few years of traveling abroad while working on a cruise line.
 Jennifer enjoys spending time with her family, engaging in life’s adventures and places much value on learning from the “greatest generation.”
 She is passionate about social justice, and empowering individuals.